-The various mountain huts and alpine pasture huts (Schwaige/Alm/Malga) on Alpe di Siusi are usually open from late May until late October.
+Alpe di Siuis mountain huts and alpine pasture huts (Schwaige/Alm/Malga) are usually open from late May until late October.
 Check opening times of specific huts, before planning your visit, because opening times are always subject to change.

 Winter Season: Early December until early April